 Explore the general (non-cancer) clinical trials that are open to Virtua patients.
 Continue to visit this page frequently as more general clinical trials are added to the list.
 View List >

-Clinical trials offer cancer patients the opportunity to participate in a wide range of innovative national clinical study treatment options.
+Virtua’s affiliation with Penn Medicine allows Virtua’s patients to have access to the latest advances in cancer care, treatment, and research.
 Clinical trials are designed to evaluate new methods of cancer prevention and treatment that are are approved by the National Cancer Institute.

 If you have questions about clinical trials, please call a Virtua cancer research coordinator: